jmc846/9-Good-README-Generator/README.md

  ### username:
  Jonathan Cobb

   ### description:
-  Create an application that can be used to write, save, and delete notes.
-This application will use an express backend and save and retrieve note data from a JSON file.
+  An app to create a Quality README.md File for any Project

   ### installation:
   node js

   ### usage:
-Project will be used to take notes and delete/update them
+To create README for all future projects

 ### licenses: